Museo di Storia Naturale di Venezia

 Never mind the doge: insatiable curiosity rules Venice, and inside the Museo di Storia Naturale (Museum of Natural History) it runs wild.
-The adventure begins upstairs with dinosaurs, then dashes through evolution to Venice's great age of exploration, when adventurers like Marco Polo fetched peculiar specimens from distant lands.
-Around every turn, scientific marvels await discovery in luminous new exhibits.
+The adventure begins upstairs with dinosaurs and prehistoric crocodiles, then dashes through evolution to Venice's great age of exploration, when adventurers like Marco Polo fetched peculiar specimens from distant lands.

-Alongside the exit staircase you'll notice charming marble heraldic symbols of kissing doves and knotted-tail dogs, dating from the building's history as a ducal palace and international trading house.
+Alongside the exit staircase you'll notice marble heraldic symbols of kissing doves and knotted-tail dogs, dating from the building's history as a ducal palace and international trading house.
 The dukes of Ferrara had the run of this 12th-century mansion until they were elbowed aside in 1621 to make room for Venice’s most important trading partner: Turkey.
-Turkish merchants were a constant in Venice throughout the maritime powers’ rocky romance, celebrated with favoured-nation trading status and inter-Adriatic weddings, and tested by periodic acts of piracy, invasion and looting.

-Dubbed the Fondaco dei Turchi (Turkish Trading House), this building remained rented out to the Turks until 1858.
+Known as the Fondaco dei Turchi (Turkish Trading House), the building remained rented out to the Turks until 1858.
 Afterwards, a disastrous renovation indulged 19th-century architectural fancies, including odd crenellations that made the gracious Gothic building resemble a prison.
 Luckily, the renovation spared the courtyard and charming back garden, which is open during museum hours and ideal for picnics.